hpe-dev-incubator/hpe-dev-portal/content/platform/project-data-map/home.md

 title: Project Data Map
 version: "1.0"
-description: A collaborative service platform for data publishing, subscription, exchange, and management with data governance, security and trust to gain the best insights for your business.
+description: A collaborative service platform for data publishing, subscription, exchange, and management with data governance, lineage, security and trust to gain the best insights for your business.
 image: /img/platforms/hpe-element.png
 width: large
 priority: 5